Skip to main content

 • Packing category: groups items that can or cannot share boxes under Pack with Arcus rules.

 • Prepackaged presets: use when the product ships in a known manufacturer box or fixed package.
+A preset can link to a Box product so Pack with Arcus uses the box dimensions.

 • Pallet configuration: supports carton and pallet math for bulk, freight, and warehouse planning.

 Bad dimensions create bad shipping results Missing or wrong dimensions can break packing suggestions, make carrier rates inaccurate, or cause the warehouse to repack manually.
 Keep this tab accurate for every product the team ships.
+If Arcus warns that a physical product has missing dimensions, either finish the dimensions or deliberately acknowledge the risk before saving.

 How Product Setup Affects Other Workflows